munelear/discord-translator/README.md

 - `PREFIX` - the command prefix you want the bot to use.
 Defaults to `!t ` with a space.
 You can also use a prefix that does not have a space.
 - `LOG_LEVEL` - the severity of log messages to output to the console, which include `debug`, `info`, `warn`, and `error`.
 Messages below the severity specified will not be shown.
 Defaults to `info`.
 - `DISABLE_INVITE` - Disable advertising the invitation URL if set to `true`.
 Defaults to `false`.
+- `DISABLE_ATTACHMENTS` - if you're concerned about performance or for some reason don't want the bot to replicate message attachments when translating to other channels, set this variable to `true`
 - `CACHE_LIFETIME` - how long in seconds to keep messages in discord.js's cache.
 Default value is `300` seconds.
 - `SWEEP_INTERVAL` - how frequently to sweep the cache to remove old messages in seconds.
 Default value is `60` seconds.
+- `SHARD_IDS` - comma separated list of shard IDs to spawn and manage, 0 indexed.
+This is only required if you want more explicit control over how many shards are spawned by your bot and where, otherwise it will spawn all of the suggested shards based on how many guilds your bot is in.
+The shard IDs must be between `0` and `TOTAL_SHARDS-1`.
+Example: `0,2,4` with a `TOTAL_SHARDS` value of `5` will result in shards 0, 2, and 4 being spawned by this instance of the bot.
+You can launch another instance somewhere to manage 1 and 3.
+- `TOTAL_SHARDS` - the total number of unique shard IDs that will run across all instances of the bot.
+This is only required if you do not want to use sharding, or want to directly control how many shards run and where.
+If you do not specify this option, it will use the suggested number of shards by the discord API.
+In order to disable the sharding manager entirely, specify 0 or 1 for the value of TOTAL_SHARDS.